-Ms. Chantel Duval « Teacher Connection / Documents / Calendar
+Ms. Chantel Fabiano « Teacher Connection / Documents / Calendar

 Sixth Grade World History will focus on World History beginning around 8000 B.C. up to A.D.
 1500.
 We will begin our studies by discussing what historians do and the influences geography has on the way people live.
 Next, we will delve into the early ages, starting with early humans, Mesopotamia, Ancient Egypt, the Israelites, Ancient Greece, Ancient India, early China, Roman Civilization, and the Americas.

 Google Classroom: Classes will receive their Google Classroom code the first week in class.

 Classwork: Assignments will be posted daily on my Google Classroom for students and Teacher Connection page for parents to view.

 TEXTBOOK: World History Ancient Civilization PUBLISHER: Houghton Mifflin Harcourt

 Students can now log int Clever and click the Online Textbook "HMH ED Learning Platform" the app looks like this